 Marianne's Response

-First some patience.
-The few leaves shown in the image you sent may be the first leaves as more will appear as the weather warms.
+First, some patience.
+The few leaves shown in the image you sent may be the first leaves, as more will appear as the weather warms.
 A newly transplanted shrub will sleep the first year, then creep the second and finally leaf with growth the third year.
-Because this shrub loses foliage in the winter, I do not think it needs a wind cover in the spring or summer.
-Nature's protection form wind is plants that have no winter foliage.
-The leaves look a bit pale so perhaps a slow-release plant food such as Osmocote applied now in the spring will get this potted shrub off to a stronger start.
-This magnolia will survive winter temps higher than negative ten degrees so if you see severe winter weather coming move the pot into a sheltered location.
-This magnolia also likes full sun so move it to more sun if it does get at least 4 to 6 hours of sunshine.
-Keep the soil moist but not wet and make sure the pot has good drainage.
-In another month (June) you should see larger leaves and by year three more blooms.
+Since this shrub loses its foliage in the winter, it doesn't require a wind cover in the spring or summer.
+Nature's protection from wind is provided by plants that have no winter foliage.
+The leaves appear a bit pale, so perhaps a slow-release plant food, such as Osmocote, applied now in the spring, will help this potted shrub get off to a stronger start.
+This magnolia will survive winter temperatures higher than -10 degrees, so if you see severe winter weather coming, move the pot into a sheltered location.
+This magnolia also prefers full sun, so move it to a more sunny location if it receives at least 4 to 6 hours of sunshine.
+Keep the soil moist, but not wet, and ensure the pot has good drainage.
+In another month (June), you should see larger leaves and by year three, more blooms.
 Keep growing, Marianne Binetti